Class (GI Class)

 The name of the element.
 This should be unique within its timeline.

-The parent container of the element.
+The priority of the element.

 Whether the element should be serialized.